syscoin/convert_syscoin_address/README.md

 *   Legacy P2PKH (starts with 'S') <---> SegWit v0 P2WPKH (starts with 'sys1q')

 **Unsupported Conversions:**
-*   Conversion involving legacy P2SH addresses (starting with 'T') is **not supported** due to the ambiguity in determining the original SegWit script type from the P2SH hash.
+*   Conversion involving legacy P2SH addresses is **not supported** due to the ambiguity in determining the original SegWit script type from the P2SH hash.
 *   This tool **does not** support conversion to or from Taproot (SegWit v1 / P2TR) addresses (starting with 'sys1p').
 It will raise an error if a Taproot address is provided.

 This tool helps bridge the gap created by the removal of the `convertaddress` RPC call in Syscoin Core, primarily for systems needing to handle both legacy P2PKH and standard SegWit v0 P2WPKH addresses.